 10. What do we want them to do as a result?

 Back to that message again.
 Be clear about how they can get on board with what we’re saying or asking.

 Drawing on our own experiences can be powerful.
-We might not want to share personal details about ourselves at work all of the time but, sometimes, stories that show how we’ve overcome barriers or made the most of a less than perfect situation can make help us to appear authentic and accessible.
+We might not want to share personal details about ourselves at work all of the time but, sometimes, stories that show how we’ve overcome barriers or made the most of a less-than-perfect situation can help us to appear authentic and accessible.

 It isn’t always necessary, or desirable, though, to make ourselves the hero; much better to focus on our audience – whether that’s our colleagues or our customers.
 If our audience can see themselves as part of the story, the more relevant and memorable it will be.
 If we focus on ourselves, the less likely our audience will connect with us and our message.